Affect vs Effect

 Like many other words in the English language, affect and effect have more than one meaning.

-edit Affect as a noun
+Affect as a Noun

-edit Effect as a verb
+Effect as a Verb

 When used as a verb, "effect" means to execute, produce, or accomplish something.
 It is pronounced the same way whether used as a verb or a noun.
-For example, The best way to effect change in society is to work at the grassroots level.
+For example: The best way to effect change in society is to work at the grassroots level.
 Here "to effect change" means "to produce change".

-edit Effects as a plural noun
+Effects as a plural noun

 The word "effects" can also be used to mean "a person's belongings".
 For example, He left without any of his personal effects.